rushi-21/Life-Expectancy-Prediction/README.md

 2. Exploratory Data Analysis: By performing data exploration and visualization techniques, we identified patterns, outliers, and correlations within the dataset, gaining valuable insights into the data.

-Data Preparation: We divided the dataset into training and testing sets, ensuring that the model's performance could be evaluated accurately.
+3. Data Preparation: We divided the dataset into training and testing sets, ensuring that the model's performance could be evaluated accurately.

-Model Training: Utilizing Scikit-learn, we trained a Linear Regression model on the training data, allowing it to learn the relationships between the input features and the target variable (life expectancy).
+4. Model Training: Utilizing Scikit-learn, we trained a Linear Regression model on the training data, allowing it to learn the relationships between the input features and the target variable (life expectancy).

-Model Evaluation: We assessed the trained model's performance by comparing its predictions on the testing data with the actual life expectancy values, employing appropriate evaluation metrics.
+5. Model Evaluation: We assessed the trained model's performance by comparing its predictions on the testing data with the actual life expectancy values, employing appropriate evaluation metrics.

-Reflection and Learning: Through this project, we gained hands-on experience in implementing machine learning techniques, improving our understanding of data preprocessing, model training, and evaluation processes.

 By following this systematic approach, we successfully developed a reliable model for life expectancy prediction.
-This project not only enhances our skills but also contributes to the broader goal of utilizing machine learning for meaningful applications in healthcare.
+By engaging in this project, we acquired practical knowledge in implementing machine learning techniques, thereby enhancing our comprehension of data preprocessing, model training, and evaluation processes.
+This endeavor not only bolsters our skill set but also aligns with the overarching objective of leveraging machine learning for impactful applications in healthcare.